Back to blog

 • Dynamic rendering

 As Selenium uses a browser driver to access web page content, it also renders JavaScript and AJAX-based data out-of-the-box.
-It can execute the code, wait for page elements to load, and interact with dynamic content, making it a go-to scraping library for handling dynamic web pages.
+Not only does it execute the code, but Selenium also allows various waiting possibilities.
+For example, Selenium can wait for page elements to load, and interact with dynamic content, making it a go-to scraping library for handling dynamic web pages.

 • Browser automation